Minimize whole JSON IDEA events usage (jsonb column)

 This itself would help majority of the bigger queries, and probably mostly solve 'big events' problem - set of simple deterministic conversions from the metadata table will replace costly JSON demarshalling.
 It might even speed up parts where 'extend' part is necessary - if all the costly processing and filtering is done beforehand on the incomplete events, and the number of the complete events is trimmed to tens or hundreds (Hawat 'show' event, reporter creating mails).

-Updated by Pavel Kácha about 3 years ago
+Updated by Pavel Kácha over 4 years ago

 Note from Radko at #4253: